 In its most basic form, a bookcase is a sturdy open-faced cabinet/piece of furniture that can have rustic style.
 Those who create it often design it to support the weight of heavy books.
 For that reason, constructing it with a weaker piece of wood might not be the best idea.
 Depending on your level of skill, this might be a challenge or simply a breeze.
 Regardless, with the right information and woodworking plans, you should be able to get through and learn this DIY project with minimal effort.

 Nevertheless, beginners can take the first step with a simple two-shelf bookcase made of plywood.
-This two-shelf DIY project shouldn't place too much strain on your limited skill.
-Once you're done, you can then trim the edges and each wall for a finished and clean look.
-If you'd like to take another challenge, you can make a set of these just for fun.
+This two-shelf DIY project shouldn’t place too much strain on your limited skill.
+Once you’re done, you can then trim the edges and each wall using a reliable table saw blade for a finished and clean look.
+If you’d like to take another challenge, you can make a set of these just for fun.
+You can also learn how to make frame, panel cabinet doors, make a new set of cabinet doors for your kitchen and build a custom cabinet doors for your home using a table saw.

-Power tools like table saws often have their safety measures in place.
+Power tools like table saws often have their safety measures in place and should put safely in a storage.
 However, they’re still dangerous, with the potential to cause quite a bit of harm.
 This is very likely if you don’t utilize them properly.
-So, before you start working on your table saw woodworking projects, here are a few safety reminders.
+So, before you start using your Dewalt DWE7491RS or even Hitachi C10RJ table saw for your woodworking project, here are a few safety reminders.

 Our team strongly recommends to protect your senses before you start your project.
 This means you should wear goggles to protect your eyes, dust mask to protect your nose, and appropriate hearing protection.
-Remember to always stand comfortably.
+Remember to always stand comfortably while doing your DIY projects.

-As a general rule of thumb, your feet should be a few meters apart so that you can get a good balance.
+As a general rule of thumb you should learn, your feet should be a few meters apart so that you can get a good balance.
 Another important reminder is to wear comfortable clothing.
 Anything that dangles or flows while cutting to make a rack like is a no-no.

 Table saw projects can be fun and exciting.
 For beginners out there, it’s even more fun when you see it as something to challenge yourself.
 In this article, our team of experts have gone through five essential creative DIYs that we think would be great to do for a beginner or professional.
 If you’re up for challenging woodworking projects for leisure or business, you should definitely try these out.